 Checks ledding conditions for guaranteed fun.

-The L-shaped Parc du Pélican owes its name to a boat named Le Pélican, the victor of a battle against three English ships.
-Slide down from the top of the hill sheltered from the noises of the city, while taking in the view of a container transformed into an artwork.
-After sledding down a few times, warm up in the eco-friendly chalet, with opening hours based on the ice skating conditions.
+The L-shaped Parc du Pélican owes its name to Le Pélican, the naval ship that emerged as the victor in a battle against three English ships.
+Climb up the small hill and enjoy sledding down, sheltered from the sounds of the city, as you look out over the container transformed into a work of art.

 Check the snow conditions before you go.